AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 Format: `team TEAM_INDEX delete`

-- Export the members' details of the team at the specified `TEAM_INDEX`.
+- Deletes the team at the specified `TEAM_INDEX`.
 - The index refers to the index number shown in the displayed teams list.
 - The index **must be a positive integer** 1, 2, 3, …​

 Examples:

-- `team 1 export` deletes the first team in the team list.
+- `team 1 delete` deletes the first team in the team list.

 #### Exporting team details: `export`